-- See the detailed Instructions for Use that comes with your EMPAVELI for information about how to prepare and infuse your dose of EMPAVELI. - Your healthcare provider should show you how to prepare and infuse EMPAVELI before you use it for the first time. - Use EMPAVELI exactly as your healthcare provider tells you.
-Your healthcare provider will tell you how much EMPAVELI to infuse and how often to infuse EMPAVELI.
-Do not infuse more or less than your healthcare provider tells you to. - EMPAVELI is given by infusion under the skin (subcutaneously) into your stomach (abdomen), back of upper arms, hips, or thighs using an infusion pump. - EMPAVELI is given by an infusion 2 times each week.
+- See the detailed Instructions for Use that comes with your EMPAVELI for information about how to prepare and infuse your dose of EMPAVELI with your infusion pump. - See the detailed Instructions for Use that comes with your EMPAVELI Injector for information about how to prepare and inject your dose of EMPAVELI with your EMPAVELI Injector. - Your healthcare provider should show you how to prepare and administer EMPAVELI before you use it for the first time. - Use EMPAVELI exactly as your healthcare provider tells you.
+Do not use more or less than your healthcare provider tells you to. - EMPAVELI is given under the skin (subcutaneously) 2 times each week.
 If there is an increase in your LDH, an enzyme in your blood, your healthcare provider may tell you to take EMPAVELI every 3 days. - If you are changing treatment from eculizumab to EMPAVELI, you should continue eculizumab for 4 weeks after your first dose of EMPAVELI.
 After 4 weeks, you should stop treatment with eculizumab. - If you are changing treatment from ravulizumab to EMPAVELI, you should take your starting dose of EMPAVELI no more than 4 weeks after your last dose of ravulizumab. - If you have PNH and you stop taking EMPAVELI, your healthcare provider will need to monitor you closely for at least 8 weeks after stopping EMPAVELI.
 Stopping treatment with EMPAVELI may cause a breakdown of red blood cells due to PNH.